siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 # Project of Designing Pin-pression Gripper and Learning its Dexterous Grasping with Online In-hand Adjustment

-#### Tips: If you find the gifs don't work, please try to refresh the page and wait for a while.
+#### Tips: If you find the GIFs don't work, please try to refresh the page and wait for a while.

 ## Introduction
 In this project, we introduce a novel pin-pression gripper that features adjusting its finger shape to conform to the target object.